kaloja/panache/README.md

 `callback => function`

 #### append()
-Insert the matched element to the end of each target.
+Insert the matched element to the end of the matched target.

 ```js
 panache.append(target, element) // => collection